sjentsch/lsjDocs/_pages/Ch04_Descriptives_1.rst

 ``afl.finalists`` variable is a nominal text variable so it makes no sense to calculate these values.

 One last point to make regarding the mode.
 Whilst the mode is most often calculated when you have nominal data, because means and medians are useless for those sorts of variables, there are some situations in which you really do want to know the mode of an ordinal, interval or ratio scale variable.
 For instance, let’s go back to our ``afl.margins`` variable.
-This variable is clearly ratio scale (if it’s not clear to you, it may help to re-read Section `Scales of measurement
+This variable is clearly ratio scale (if it’s not clear to you, it may help to re-read section :doc:`Scales of measurement <Ch02_StudyDesign_2>`), and so in most situations the mean or the median is the measure of central tendency that you want.
-<Ch02_StudyDesign_2.html#scales-of-measurement>`__), and
-so in most situations the mean or the median is the measure of central tendency that you want.
 But consider this scenario: a friend of yours is offering a bet and they pick a football game at random.
 Without knowing who is playing you have to guess the *exact* winning margin.
 If you guess correctly you win $50.
 If you don’t you lose $1.
 There are no consolation prizes for “almost” getting the right answer.
 You have to guess exactly the right margin.
 For this bet, the mean and the median are completely useless to you.
 It is the mode that you should bet on.
 To calculate the mode for the ``afl.margins`` variable in jamovi, go back to that data set and on the ``Exploration`` → ``Descriptives`` screen you will see you can expand the section marked ``Statistics``.
 Click on the checkbox marked ``Mode`` and you will see the modal value presented in the ``Descriptives`` Table, as in :numref:`fig-aflsmall_margins_mode`.
 So the 2010 data suggest you should bet on a 3 point margin.

 .. ----------------------------------------------------------------------------